yut-code/yut-code/README.md

 - 🌱 Outside of school, this term, I’m learning **DSA.**

-- 👩🏻‍💻 I’m looking forward to **exploring the different dev roles in tech.**

-- 💻 All of my projects are available here or on my <a href="https://devpost.com/yut-code?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav">devpost<a>!
+- 💻 All of my projects are available here (take a look at my pins!) or on my <a href="https://devpost.com/yut-code?ref_content=user-portfolio&ref_feature=portfolio&ref_medium=global-nav">devpost<a>!

-- 📝 In the future, I hope to learn more about app development and AI!
+- 📝 In the future, I hope to learn more about back-end development and AI!

 - 💬 Ask me about my past experience at coding camps like **Kode With Klossy, Google CSSI, Girls Who Code** or my **volunteer work**!